MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-setclipboarddata.md

 Type: <b>HANDLE</b>

 A handle to the data in the specified format.
-This parameter can be <b>NULL</b>, indicating that the window provides data in the specified clipboard format (renders the format) upon request.
-If a window delays rendering, it must process the <a href="https://docs.microsoft.com/windows/desktop/dataxchg/wm-renderformat">WM_RENDERFORMAT</a> and <a href="https://docs.microsoft.com/windows/desktop/dataxchg/wm-renderallformats">WM_RENDERALLFORMATS</a> messages.
+This parameter can be <b>NULL</b>, indicating that the window provides data in the specified clipboard format (renders the format) upon request; this is known as [delayed rendering](/windows/win32/dataxchg/clipboard-operations#delayed-rendering).
+If a window delays rendering, it must process the [WM_RENDERFORMAT](/windows/win32/dataxchg/wm-renderformat) and [WM_RENDERALLFORMATS](/windows/win32/dataxchg/wm-renderallformats) messages.

 If <b>SetClipboardData</b> succeeds, the system owns the object identified by the <i>hMem</i> parameter.
 The application may not write to or free the data once ownership has been transferred to the system, but it can lock and read from the data until the <a href="https://docs.microsoft.com/windows/desktop/api/winuser/nf-winuser-closeclipboard">CloseClipboard</a> function is called.
 (The memory must be unlocked before the Clipboard is closed.)
 If the <i>hMem</i> parameter identifies a memory object, the object must have been allocated using the function with the <b>GMEM_MOVEABLE</b> flag.